sufianrhazi/gooey/README.md

 * `onError`: Gets called if an uncaught exception is thrown while rendering this component or any of its children (unless caught).
 If provided, the `handler` "catches" the exception and returns JSX which will replace the component's JSX.
-* `getContext`: Reads a value from the provided context.
-The optional callback is called **before** `onMount` and can be used to observe context changes when a component is relocated.

 #### `Fragment` (`<>...</>`)